|

 you run with the running mind you cannot have it.

-It is a supreme peace, immutable like a rock, that
+It is a Supreme peace, immutable like a rock, that

 supports all your activities, in fact, all